-MHT was founded in 2000 with the aim to record and preserve Britain’s rich heritage in the fields of climbing, mountaineering and mountain culture.
+The Mountain Heritage Trust was founded in 2000 to record and preserve Britain’s rich heritage in the fields of climbing, mountaineering and mountain culture.
 Second to none in terms of breadth, Britain has a proud legacy in the Alps, the Himalaya and the other great mountain ranges as well as closer to home on British rock.
 Pioneers in techniques from the earliest days, Britain’s climbers and mountaineers have also led the way in preservation and conservation of traditions, culture and mountain heritage.
-The trustees all firmly believe that Mountain Heritage matters for now and for the future.
+The trustees all firmly believe that mountain heritage matters for now and for the future.

 Among its early successes was the establishment of the National Mountaineering Exhibition at Rheged Discovery Centre, near Penrith.

-We continue to develop exhibition programmes while at the same time expanding our collections.
+The Mountain Heritage Trust continues to develop exhibition programmes while at the same time expanding its collections.